The Price of Progress: Price Performance and the Future of AI: Conclusions and Recommendations for Future Evaluations

 \section{Conclusions and Recommendations for Future Evaluations}

 At first glance, our analysis seems to point in different directions.
 The overall price for accessing a given level of LLM performance has dropped significantly, by 5$\times$ to 10$\times$ per year, although still substantially less than the reported 1000$\times$ upper bound by \citet{epoch2025llminferencepricetrends}.
 However, like \citet{epoch2025llminferencepricetrends}, we find much larger price declines for higher-performance models---almost 32$\times$ per year.
 For the least performant models, by contrast, we see much smaller price declines, around 1.7$\times$ per year, close to the estimates for energy efficiency improvements in AI models overall \citep{saad2025intelligence}.
-In terms of benchmarks, progress looks similar across GPQA-D and AIME, but the data for SWE-V is so limited that our confidence bounds are large enough to be consistent with there having been no progress at all.
+In terms of benchmarks, progress looks similar across GPQA-Diamond and AIME, but the data for SWE-bench Verified is so limited that our confidence bounds are large enough to be consistent with there having been no progress at all.

 Despite these large price decreases, the benchmarking costs of models in our dataset have remained constant or increased as the demand for quality has risen, leading to larger models and longer reasoning.
+This is a particularly strong tension in frontier models: while a fixed capability level becomes dramatically cheaper over time, achieving frontier performance continues to demand higher frontier expenditure.
+Further, for some benchmarks a significant portion of apparent benchmark progress can be attributed to using more expensive models.

 Taken together, these findings suggest that focusing on benchmark scores alone does not provide a full view of the nuanced nature of AI progress.
 A model that substantially improves benchmark performance but only by consuming dramatically more computational resources represents a smaller advance in practical capability than headline scores suggest.
 Hence, we must take into account price if we want to understand progress.